clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Nexus%20Skyrim%20Section.png)

-While you are in the game's section of the website, links and searches done will only display content related to the section (if you are in the Skyrim section, only Skyrim content will appear if you use the search bar).
+While you are in the game's section of the website, links and searches done will only display content related to the section (e.g., if you are in the Skyrim section, only Skyrim content will appear if you use the search bar).

 ### Searching for Mods